phatsanphonna/phatsanphonna/README.md

 # Phatsanphon Nakaranurak
-I'm a student at IT KMITL.
+I'm a student at School of IT, KMITL.
 Interested in Cloud Infrastructure, Network and Web Development.

 ### 😗 Favorite Projects
 [Logker](https://github.com/ssuniie/Logker), Logging Discord bot for every servers.